Ear Ringing (Tinnitus)

 It is important to recognize any seasonal pattern of the symptoms.
 A seasonal occurrence is often related to airborne pollens—trees in the spring, grasses in summer, and weeds in the fall.
 By controlling seasonal allergies with specific immunotherapy, the patient’s symptoms can be controlled.

 In order to treat the Herpes simplex virus, Dr. Joseph Miller, a pioneer allergist from Mobile, Alabama, discovered the technique of viral neutralization.
-Using Influenza virus vaccine in minute doses, he was able to not only turn off the activation of the Influenza virus but also the Herpes simplex virus, as well.
+Using the Influenza virus vaccine in minute doses, he was able to not only turn off the activation of the Influenza virus but also the Herpes simplex virus, as well.

-After training in Dr. Miller’s technique, I soon discovered that I could use flu vaccine to turn off the whole spectrum of diseases and disorders classified as a cranial nerve neuronitis.
+After training in Dr. Miller’s technique, I soon discovered that I could use flu vaccine to turn off the whole spectrum of diseases and disorders classified as cranial nerve neuronitis.
 These include vertigo, Meniere’s syndrome, Bell’s palsy, and migraine headaches.
 What they all seem to have in common is the presence of the Herpes Simplex virus-1 (HSV-1).
 In my 29 years of medical practice, I have seen many cases of vertigo and/or ear ringing that were successfully treated by identifying and desensitizing allergens and using viral neutralization.
 [See Allergy and Immunology.]

 Some cases of ear ringing will not respond to pollen desensitization therapies or viral neutralization.
 In this population, it may be found that they are literally reacting to the presence of bacteria in their bodies.
 For these cases, identifying the specific microorganisms and neutralizing them often turns off the ear ringing.